The many routes to the ubiquitous Bradley-Terry model: Quasi-symmetry and consistent estimators

 Suppose that one would like to design a ``winner stays on'' tournament with the property that the long-term proportion of time spent as the ``reigning champion'' is directly proportional to their strength.
 For a countable collection of players, let player $i$ have a specified strength of $\pi_i$.
 Denoting the indicator that player $i$ is the reigning champion after the $k^{th}$ game by $T_i^k$, then the design requirement can be specified as

-To make progress with this one must specify the selection probability for the next opponent.
+To make progress with this, one must specify the selection probability for the next opponent.
 Suppose that the current reigning champion is player $i$, then the probability their next opponent is chosen to be player $j$ is denoted $\phi_{ij}$.
 Assuming all games are conditionally independent given the players involved then this construction is a Markov chain on the player identities with transition probability of switching ``reigning champion'' from player $i$ to player $j$ given by $\phi_{ij}p_{ij}$.

 This setup is akin to the Markov chain Monte Carlo problem of generating samples from a probability distribution only known up to a scaling constant.
-Satisfying the above requirement for the tournament is equivalent to ensuring that the constructed Markov chain has an invariant distribution that is given by the (normalised) strengths.
+Satisfying the above requirement for the tournament is equivalent to ensuring that the constructed Markov chain has an invariant distribution that is given by the (normalized) strengths.

 There are many ways that the $p_{ij}$ can be specified to achieve this goal but a natural way is to invoke reversibility by designing the chain so that it satisfies the detailed balance equations.
-Again, there are many choices of $p_{ij}$ here but if one wishes the game outcomes to be determined directly by a ratio involving the strengths of the teams, then the natural choice would be to use the acceptance ratio from Barker’s algorithm (Barker,1965)
+Again, there are many choices of $p_{ij}$ here but if one wishes the game outcomes to be determined directly by a ratio involving the strengths of the teams, then the natural choice would be to use the acceptance ratio from Barker’s algorithm \citet{barker1965monte},

-This can be interpreted as a game being decided by a Bradley-Terry type probability where the player’s strength is biased for that particular game by a multiplicative factor accounting for the imbalance of symmetry for proposing that particular opponent as their next opponent.
+This can be interpreted as a game being decided by a Bradley--Terry type probability where the player’s strength is biased for that particular game by a multiplicative factor accounting for the imbalance of symmetry for proposing that particular opponent as their next opponent.
 Hence, the biased strength of player $i$ is given by $\pi_i \phi_{ij}$ which is the original strength multiplied by the proposed opponent probability of choosing $j$ which is independent of the strength of player $j$.

 Suppose further that the opponent proposal distribution is symmetric, i.e. $\phi_{ij}=\phi_{ji}$ for all pairs $i$ and $j$.
-This would be the case if the next opponent was selected uniformly at random in a finite collection of players or if there was some local standardised symmetric proposal centred about the current player’s identity.
+This would be the case if the next opponent was selected uniformly at random in a finite collection of players or if there was some local standardized symmetric proposal centered about the current player’s identity.
 Then, the above probability that team $i$ beats team $j$ is given by